DiljotSingh/Automatic-Text-Message-Reminder/README.md

-# Google-Forms-Text-Reminder
+# Automatic-Text-Message-Reminder

-Project has been fully designed, developed, and tested, just undergoing authorization by Twilio!
+Project has been fully designed, developed, tested, and has received funding from Twilio!

 Impact: Program can send an automatic text message reminder to anyone who scans a specified QR code.
-I developed this to boost student engagement in my university Computer Science Club's upcoming election, leading to increased membership numbers.
-Corresponding technology will be distributed across campus.
+The objective is to increase student participation in the CS Club by sending out reminders for meetings and events.
+Over hundreds of text messages can be sent out simulatenously by running the program.